gracco/sysadmin-interview-questions/README.md

 * What is an A record, an NS record, a PTR record, a CNAME record, an MX record?
   - A record stands for address, indicates a IP address for a domain
+  - NS stands for Name Server record indicates which DNS server is authoritative for that domain ( Where the actual DNS entries are)
   - CNAME stands for canonical name and servers to make one domain to another domain name.
   - MX stands for mail exchange, it's a list of mail exchange servers used by the domain.

 * Are there any other RRs and what are they used for?
   - Yes.
   - PRT record stands for pointer record  and maps a IPV4 address to a CNAME
-  - NS record stands for name server and indicates with name server is authoritative for the domain
   - SOA record stands for State of Authority and is easily one of the most important DNS records because stores information like when the domain was last updated.
-  - SRV record stands for Service Record, is a record that specifies hostname and port number for a specific service.
+  - SRV record stands for Service Record, is a record that specifies hostname and port number for a specific service, it can be used for service discovery.
+  - TXT record stands for Text Information, used by various purposes, as domain ownership for example.

 * What is a Split-Horizon DNS?
   - It's the hability of the DNS answer a different answer to a query based on the source of the query.
 A common use it's when the DNS server for internal and external queries.